--

-Subject WSPINACZKA SPORTOWA
+Subject - WSPINACZKA SPORTOWA

-Subject CLIMBING
+CLIMBING

 Unit of AWF Department of Physical Education and Lifelong Sports / Zakład Wychowania Fizycznego i Sportów Całego Życia

 Teacher's name Jacek Tarnas, PhD

 ECTS points 4

 Number of hours 15

 Methods of estimation Pass

 Effects/results of education Acquisition of basic knowledge and skills necessary for self-climbing on artificial walls.
 Acquiring the ability to adapt climbing elements to work with children and youth in school conditions (ladders).
 Teaching organization and maintaining safety while conducting classes.

 Topics of the classes Safety rules while climbing the gym (ladders).
 Climbing movement technique - relations between the body position and the work of arms and legs (body position in the frontal and lateral position).
 Learning to protect.
 Planning task climbing routes in school conditions (ladders).
 Learning how to use the basic climbing equipment and the rules of a top rope climbing.
 Safety rules when climbing on an artificial wall.
 Learning belay during buldering.
 Learning basic climbing movements - using grips and steps.
 Exam - climbing the route with a specified degree of difficulty.

-Recommended literature White J. "The Indoor Climbing Manual", Bloomsbury Publishing 2014.
+Recommended White J. "The Indoor Climbing Manual", Bloomsbury Publishing 2014.

+Kinetics, 2005

 Jim Stiehl J, B. Ramsey T.B.
-"Climbing Walls: A Complete Guide" Human Kinetics, 2005
+"Climbing Walls: A Complete Guide" Human

-SPORT DZIECI I MŁODZIEŻY - WPROWADZENIE DO KONCEPCJI BIO- BANDING W OPARCIU O INDYWIDUALIZACJĘ ROZWOJU BIOLOGICZNEGO I OPTYMALIZACJĘ PROCESU TRENINGOWEGO.
-Subject KIDS AND YOUTH SPORT - AN INTRODUCTION TO THE BIO- 0,000 BANDING CONCEPT BASED ON THE INDIVIDUALIZATION OF BIOLOGICAL DEVELOPMENT AND OPTIMIZATION OF THE TRAINING PROCESS.
+Subject SPORT DZIECI I MŁODZIEŻY - WPROWADZENIE DO KONCEPCJI BIO- BANDING W OPARCIU O INDYWIDUALIZACJĘ ROZWOJU BIOLOGICZNEGO I OPTYMALIZACJĘ PROCESU TRENINGOWEGO.
+KIDS AND YOUTH SPORT - AN INTRODUCTION TO THE BIO- BANDING CONCEPT BASED ON THE INDIVIDUALIZATION OF BIOLOGICAL DEVELOPMENT AND OPTIMIZATION OF THE TRAINING PROCESS.
 Unit of AWF Department of the Theory of Sport / Zakład Teorii Sportu Teacher's name Jan M. Konarski, Ass.
-Prof., Mateusz Skrzypczak, MSc, PhD ECTS points 4 Number of hours 15 Methods of estimation Activity during meetings, - Internous or estimation Project Increase knowledge shout growth and maturation of kids and youth in Increase knowledge about growth and maturation of kids and youth in the context of psycho-physical-biological needs and taking into consideration specific demands of early, late and on-time developing Effects/results of athletes as well as using individual diversity during sport training education preparation.
+Prof., Mateusz Skrzypczak, MSc, PhD ECTS points 4 Number of hours 15 Methods of estimation Activity during meetings, Project Effects/results of education Increase knowledge about growth and maturation of kids and youth in the context of psycho-physical-biological needs and taking into consideration specific demands of early, late and on-time developing athletes as well as using individual diversity during sport training preparation.
 Bio-banding concept as tools to optimize training (PE lessons) / competitive process to minimize risk of injuries and optimize development of youth in perspective for adult life.
-Growth and maturation as milestones in human life 2.
-Functional development 3.
-Role of physical activity for youth and kids from recreation and fun to professional level 4.
-Periodization of training and supporting general and special development on the next stage of adolescence in the Topics of the classes context of long term athlete development · 5.
-Bio-banding and other tools to design training (PE's lessons) process and specific, individual loads6.
-Control and assessment of aims realization as information about appropriate decisions' making and direction of development.
-7. Practical solutions.
-Recommended 1.
-Malina, RM, Bourchard, C, and Bar-Or, O. (2004) Growth, literature maturation, and physical activity.
-Champaign, IL: Human
+Topics of the classes Growth and maturation as milestones in human life Functional development Role of physical activity for youth and kids from recreation and fun to professional level Periodization of training and supporting general and special development on the next stage of adolescence in the context of long term athlete development Bio-banding and other tools to design training (PE's lessons) process and specific, individual loads Control and assessment of aims realization as information about appropriate decisions' making and direction of development.
+Practical solutions.
+1. Malina, RM, Bourchard, C, and Bar-Or, O. (2004) Growth,